 In addition to being unregistered, many of these P2P exchangers lack any kind of AML program and perform little or no The know your customer or know your client (KYC) guidelines ...
 More due diligence.
 This lack of controls presents huge AML risks to banks and other financial institutions.

 If banks are not thinking about these issues, it will be apparent when examiners visit.

 FinCEN Director Blanco makes it absolutely clear that banks must have controls in place to identify, monitor, and report suspicious activity involving virtual asset-related transactions.
 Some financial institutions have built home-grown systems to try to identify cryptocurrency-related accounts, however, this approach results in many false positives and misses significant, large amounts of funds flows that cannot be discovered by home-grown name matching.
 CipherTrace research has found that a typical name-based system may entirely miss up to 70% or more of the crypto exchanges out there, and up to 90% of the actual transaction volume.

 These tools often lack the intelligence (including risk ratings on crypto exchanges around the globe) necessary to perform anything but bare-bones analysis.
-Forward-looking banks are starting to lower their AML/CTF exposure by using specialized tools—such as CipherTrace Aramda—built to identify risky virtual asset service providers and other compliance risks stemming from crypto-asset businesses.
+Forward-looking banks are starting to lower their AML/CTF exposure by using specialized tools—such as CipherTrace Aramda—built to identify risky The term "virtual asset" refers to any digital representatio...
+More service providers and other compliance risks stemming from crypto-asset businesses.

 CipherTrace Armada: Crypto Analytics & Compliance for Financial Institutions